KP1211/SubCCompilerHack/README.md

   - Include(), is purposed to open <include> files and have temporally have FILE Infile points to it, so next() will be parsing any <include> files, and then once that's done, it will point FILE Infile back to the original .c file being parsed.
   - Include() is now edited to work with Strings instead of FILE.
    - *There may be more places where Infiles is being modified, but so far it's working the way it is right now.*
+ - Now will scan all input sources and replace all instances of "Hello" to "Good bye".
+Codes is in main.c.

 *Essentially I have modified nothing but the source of input (With a String variable and some support int variables to imitate how type FILE works).
 The rest of the program will work as usual.*